What Is Architrave? | How Is It Used? | What Is It Made From?

-It was not until the Victorian era that architrave progressed into a common wooden fitting.
+As architectural styles evolved, the role of architraves shifted.
+In medieval and Renaissance architecture, while still present, their structural importance diminished, giving way to more ornamental roles.It was not until the Victorian era that architrave progressed into a common wooden fitting.
 This was because it was more suitable as a structure support than plaster.

-Because wooden picture rails and dado rails were being used at the time, wooden architraves fit into the interiors better than plaster mouldings.
+Because wooden picture and dado rails were being used at the time, wooden architraves fit into the interiors better than plaster mouldings.

-These tended to be big, bulky and rich in design owing to the showpiece lifestyle being lived by those who could afford it.
+Elizabethan Victorian and Edwardian architraves tended to be big, bulky and rich in design owing to the showpiece lifestyle being lived by those who could afford it.

 What Is The Purpose Of Architrave?